npm package discovery and stats viewer.

 Fits well when users expect the app to stay usable through bad connectivity, when you want tabs to stay coherent without inventing a cache layer, and when you want typed repositories + schema evolution in a package small enough to actually read.

-Probably not the right fit when you need strong server-authoritative consistency on every write (last-write-wins is the default reconciliation), when you need rich relational queries inside the client (this is an object store, not SQLite), or when you'd prefer a heavier framework that owns your data layer end to end (Replicache, RxDB, PowerSync, etc.).
+Probably not the right fit when you need strong server-authoritative consistency on every write (last-write-wins is the default), rich relational queries in the client (object stores, not SQL), or a heavier data-layer framework (Replicache, RxDB, PowerSync, etc.).

 Context